lennyleadership/zhichang/content/docs/02 Working Situations/05 LifeLabs/02_SPE_optimization.md

 While I investigated three hydrolysis approaches, I encountered a problem cleaning up steroids using a solid-phase extraction (SPE) method at LifeLabs.
 Some targeted steroids were lost.

-I was recommended using this SPE method which was initially developed for the testing of steroids in serum.
-I had to make a new method for my application.
+I was recommended using this SPE method which was initially developed for the testing of steroids in serum, but I had to make a new method for my application.

 Here is what I did:
 -	I consulted with a medical scientist to analyze the problem's root cause and come up with solutions.